awsdocs/amazon-emr-release-guide/doc_source/emr-spark-shell.md

  By default, the Spark shell creates its own [SparkContext](https://spark.apache.org/docs/1.3.1/api/scala/index.html#org.apache.spark.SparkContext) object called `sc`\.
 You can use this context if it is required within the REPL\. sqlContext is also available in the shell and it is a [HiveContext](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.hive.HiveContext)\.

-**Example Using the Spark shell to count the occurrences of a string in a file stored in Amazon S3**
+**Example Use the Spark shell to count the occurrences of a string in a file stored in Amazon S3**
 This example uses `sc` to read a textFile in Amazon S3\.

 ```